 3. Vortex Viper PST 1-4×24 Riflescope – The Best Waterproof Optic for Scar 17

-The Viper offers a magnification capacity of 1-4x and objective lens of 24mm.
+The Viper offers a magnification capacity of 1-4x and an objective lens of 24mm.
 You might consider the magnification to be on the lower side.
 But that’s not the case when you’re dealing with Scar 17.
 In fact, the power allows the riflescope to engage at different ranges.
 Transitioning to the CQB role from the overwatch mode is also seamless.
 Thanks to the 1-4x magnification.

 It’s often best to opt for a multicoated lens as it offers a clearer picture.
 In that sense, you’ll appreciate the phenomenal XR coating of Vortex.
-What’s more is that the optic has a single piece construction.
+What’s more, is that the optic has a single-piece construction.
 And that means increased accuracy.